 A bond levy was issued to construct a new high school on May 25, 1951.6 Completed in April 1954, the new complex hosted grades nine through twelve while the older Dawson-Bryant structure became an intermediate school for grades four through eight.
 The Monitor School remained for elementary students.

 In 1960, a gymnasium and auditorium was constructed to the high school, and four classrooms were added to the intermediate school.6 In 1989, the Monitor School closed.2

-Tom Brammer, a local resident and owner of Brammer Development Incorporated, purchased the school in March at a public auction for $25,000 from the School Board.
-His original intention was to demolish the school in favor of new houses on the 1.5-acre lot, but after examining the underlying structure of the building and noting the success of the Marting Hotel restoration project in neighboring Ironton, he approached the CAO about restoring the property instead.
-Preliminary environmental assessments were overall good, with lower levels of lead-based paint than originally anticipated.3
+Tom Brammer, a local resident and owner of Brammer Development Incorporated, purchased the school for $25,000 in an auction held in March 2003 from the School Board.
+His original intention was to demolish the school in favor of new houses on the lot, but after examining the underlying structure of the building and noting the success of the Marting Hotel restoration project in neighboring Ironton, he approached theLawrence County Community Action Organization about restoring the property instead.
+A market analysis showed the need for at least 45 rental units in the city.
+Preliminary environmental assessments were overall good, with lower levels of lead-based paint in the building than originally anticipated.3

 In October, more than 60 nearby residents petitioned against the redevelopment plans, concerned that the complex would negatively affect the neighborhood and adjoining property values.4 Many residents were worried about the development catering to Section-8 vouchers and low-income residents, although Brammer replied that it was not a public housing project.
 On November 7, the village of Coal Grove’s city council voted 4-3 against a resolution of support for the project.5